 A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
-The U.S. Census Bureau American Community Survey (ACS) states this definition: "People who identify with the terms 'Hispanic' or 'Latino' are those who classify themselves in one of the specific Hispanic or Latino categories listed on the Census 2010 or ACS questionnaire - 'Mexican,' 'Puerto Rican,' or 'Cuban' - as well as those who indicate that they are 'other Spanish, Hispanic, or Latino.'
+The U.S. Census Bureau American Community Survey (ACS) states this definition: "People who identify with the terms 'Hispanic' or 'Latino' are those who classify themselves in one of the specific Hispanic or Latino categories listed on the ACS questionnaire and various Census Bureau survey questionnaires - 'Mexican, Mexican Am., Chicano' or Puerto Rican,' or 'Cuban' - as well as those who indicate that they are another Spanish, Hispanic, or Latino.'
 Origin can be viewed as the heritage, nationality group, lineage, or country of birth of the person or the person's parents or ancestors before their arrival in the United States.
 People who identify their origin as Spanish, Hispanic, or Latino may be of any race."